AndyObtiva/glimmer/README.md

 Glimmer::Package.javapackager_extra_args = '-Bmac.signing-key-developer-id-app="Andy Maleh"'
 ```

-Now, when you run `rake glimmer:package`, it builds a self-signed DMG file.
+Now, when you run `glimmer package`, it builds a self-signed DMG file.
 When you make available online, and users download, upon launching application, they are presented with your certificate, which they have to sign if they trust you in order to use the application.

 ### Gotchas